 Do you want to put on Christ7?
 (And would we really consider someone saved without putting on Christ?)
 Or, put the way Paul states it in Romans2 and Colossians6, do you want to be “buried” and “raised” with Christ?
-Baptism is the only thing that does these things, allowing us to receive the gift of the Holy Spirit1, “walk in newness of life”2 and inherit the kingdom of God12.
+Baptism is the only thing that does these things, allowing us to receive the gift of the Holy Spirit1, “walk in newness of life”2, and inherit the kingdom of God12.
 When put in these terms, wouldn’t you agree the purpose of baptism is essential for salvation?
 BTW, these connections explain perfectly the immediacy of being baptized after hearing the word preached4,5.
 We even see immediacy when there’s every reason in the world to wait10.
 Just as Paul was told, “And now why do you wait?”5.